Bidirectional Decoding

 Vanilla Closed-Loop

-Adapts to stochasticity but slow trajectories and imprecise actions.
+Reacts to stochasticity but slow and idle trajectories.

 EMA Closed-Loop